Darnxd/Universal-Topic-Prompt/README.md

 ## What Is This?
 Universal-Topic-Prompt is a carefully engineered mega-prompt that instructs an AI to act as an expert professor with 20+ years of experience and generate a complete, end-to-end **mini-course on any topic** you choose — from TCP to Nmap, from Python to Philosophy.
+**No more scattered YouTube videos.
+No more incomplete blog posts.**